ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_62_Unique_Paths_int.md

 Finally, the value at `dp[m-1][n-1]` contains the total number of unique paths to reach the bottom-right corner of the grid, which is returned as the result.

 ### Complexity
-The time complexity of this solution is `O(m*n)`, as it iterates through all cells of the grid once to compute the unique paths efficiently, making it a much more efficient approach compared to the recursive solution.

 * Runtime: `O(m*n)`, where `m x n` is the size of the grid.
 * Extra space: `O(m*n)`.